PART ONE - PART TWO - PART THREE - PART FOUR

 The future of the Looney Tunes and Merrie Melodies shorts on home video remains murky, much like the industry itself.
 Physical media sales continue to slip, while studios big and small struggle to find ways to properly exploit their libraries on streaming and instant-video platforms.

 The Looney Tunes library is in a particularly sticky spot given its sheer size and other factors.
-There are still just north of five hundred shorts yet to be remastered for DVD or Blu-ray release, and at approximately $15,000 to remaster a single cartoon, Warner Home Video would need a major reason to go too deep into the catalog--and, at least to its credit, the label refuses to use off-the-shelf copies or broadcast transfers for a main disc program in the era of high-definition television.
-Warner Bros. can't even justify the costs by claiming to ready them for platforms like Netflix or Warner Archive Instant, as Cartoon Network currently holds both the streaming and broadcast rights to the shorts.
+There are still just north of five hundred shorts yet to be remastered for DVD or Blu-ray release, and at approximately $15,000 to remaster a single cartoon, Warner Home Video would need a major reason to go too deep into the catalog--and following the uproar over Porky Pig 101, the label and all of its divisions refuse to use off-the-shelf copies or broadcast transfers for a main disc program ever again, especially in the era of high-definition television.
 Even then, Warner's legal department has deemed far too many entries in the series to be too "controversial" for general retail release.
+So no matter what, much arm-twisting would be necessary to get the machine going again for regular, new Looney Tunes home video product.

 As the home video market has faced a number of twists and turns, the Warner Bros. cartoons have (reluctantly) been along for the ride, surviving two tape formats and three major disc formats.
 It's a clear testament to the quality and longevity of the cartoons and characters that they continue to find an audience with each new format.
 Bugs, Daffy, and the gang will no doubt continue to be a viable property on home video, however it evolves--no doubt until the bitter end of the industry itself.